beingRish/beingRish/README.md

 🎓 About me

-• I have recently done MCA from Patliputra University.
+• I have recently completed MCA from Patliputra University.

 👀 I’m interested in Web Developement